 Library staff members will evaluate the situation and try to contact the child's parent or guardian.

-conduct in the library
+conduct at the library

 The Orcas Island Library District makes its resources and services available to all library users.
 The staff will offer fair and courteous treatment, as well as assistance with use of the library, including physical accommodation.
 Service is our first priority.
 Please let us know how we can improve our services, collections, and facilities.

 - Consideration and respect for staff and other library users, and